Superexponential growth of epidemics in networks with cliques: Numerical results for

 \section{Numerical results for $\beta<1$}

-In this section, we present our numerical results of the SIQ model for $\beta<1$ on ER$_7$-ER$_3$ networks.
-In Fig.~\ref{fig.suppbetlow}a, we show $I_{tot}$ at the final stage as a function of $f$ for several values of $\beta$, and from this figure we can observe that for higher values of $\beta$, our model exhibits an abrupt transition as in the case of $\beta=1$ shown in the main text.
-On the other hand, in Fig.~\ref{fig.suppbetlow}b, we display the time evolution of the number of new cases $I_{new}$ for $\beta=0.7$ and several values of $f$.
+In this appendix, we present our numerical results of the SIQ model for $\beta<1$ across different network topologies.
+In Figs.~\ref{fig.suppbetlow}a, c, and e, we show $I_{tot}$ at the final stage as a function of $f$ for several values of $\beta$, and from these figures we can observe that for higher values of $\beta$, our model exhibits an abrupt transition as in the case of $\beta=1$ shown in the main text.
+On the other hand, in Figs.~b, d, and f, we display the time evolution of the number of new cases $I_{new}$ for $\beta=0.7$ and several values of $f$.
 Our results suggest that well below the transition point, $I_{new}$ increases as an exponential function, whereas for $f\lesssim f_c$, the number of new cases grows faster than an exponential function.